buwilliams/BudgetConsole/README.md

 ## Features

-- Budget items
+- Start with a sample budget
+- Modify the budget as you so desire
-- Track status of budgetted items
+- Track status of budgetted items (NONE, IGNORED, PENDING, CLEARED)
-- View month summary
+- View a month's summary (total expenses, total income, balances)
 - Save budget as JSON
 - Load previously saved budgets

 ## Project Management

-**TODO**
+**Todos**

 - Edit budget item by Index
 - Delete budget item by Index